 - Palatal Expander.
 The expander widens the upper jaw with gentle pressure on the upper molars.
-You may be able to adjust your expander at home or you may have to visit your dentist in Coral Galbes, FL.
+You may be able to adjust your expander at home or you may have to visit us at our Coral Galbes, FL dental office.

 - Headgear.
 Headgear is used to treat patients whose teeth are in an overbite or an underbite.
 An overbite is when the upper jaw is too far forward of the lower jaw and an underbite is when the lower jaw is forward of the upper jaw.
 Headgear gently pulls on the teeth to correct the jaw discrepancy.